VCFI4PLC/VCFI4PLC/README.md

-## Variable Control Flow Integrity for Programmable Logic Controller
+## Variable-grained Control Flow Integrity for Programmable Logic Controller

 This work was implemented on Raspberry Pi CM4 with OpenPLC_v3, Arm-Trusted-Firmware, and Linux kernel 5.8.y.
 #### Step 0: install rpi raspbian